 This represents the first collection of fire ecology research to emerge from a single, exhaustively sampled, longitudinal monitoring plot.
 This dissertation not only enhances our ecological understanding of fire, it demonstrates the profound potential for large-scale observational research to contribute novel perspectives to the field of fire science.

-Furniss, Tucker J., "Big Fires, Big Trees, and Big Plots: Enhancing our Ecological Understanding of Fire with Unprecedented Field Data" (2021).
-All Graduate Theses and Dissertations.
+Furniss, Tucker J., "Big Fires, Big Trees, and Big Plots: Enhancing our Ecological Understanding of Fire With Unprecedented Field Data" (2021).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8126.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .